-NQF-endorsed measures for Patient Safety support the National Quality Strategy (NQS).
-The NQS serves as the overarching framework for guiding and aligning public and private efforts across all levels (local, State, and national) to improve the quality of health care in the U.S.9 The NQS establishes the "triple aim" of better care, affordable care, and healthy people/communities, focusing on six priorities to achieve those aims: Safety, Person and Family Centered Care, Communication and Care Coordination, Effective Prevention and Treatment of Illness, Best Practices for Healthy Living, and Affordable Care.10
+NQF-endorsed measures for patient safety support the National Quality Strategy (NQS).
+The NQS serves as the overarching framework for guiding and aligning public and private efforts across all levels (local, state, and national) to improve the quality of healthcare in the U.S. The NQS establishes the "triple aim" of better care, affordable care, and healthy people/communities, focusing on 6 priorities to achieve those aims: Safety, Person and Family Centered Care, Communication and Care Coordination, Effective Prevention and Treatment of Illness, Best Practices for Healthy Living, and Affordable Care.

-As one of the six priorities of the NQS, safety is clearly a significant and important area of focus for the nation's healthcare system.
-In pursuit of the NQS goal of improving patient safety, HHS formed the Partnership for Patients initiative in 2011.8 The Partnership for Patients is focused on a number of specific areas that are closely aligned with topics addressed in NQF's patient safety measure portfolio, including adverse drug events, catheter-associated urinary tract infections (CAUTI), central line-associated bloodstream infections (CLABSI), falls, pressure ulcers, venous thromboembolism (VTE), and other subjects.
-The HHS Action Plan to Prevent Healthcare-Associated Infections is also a major nationwide safety initiative associated with the NQS goals.9
+As one of the 6 priorities of the NQS, safety is clearly an important focus for the nation's healthcare system.
+In pursuit of the NQS goal of improving patient safety, HHS formed the Partnership for Patients initiative in 2011.10 The Partnership for Patients focuses specific areas that are closely aligned with topics addressed in NQF's patient safety measure portfolio, including adverse drug events, catheter-associated urinary tract infections (CAUTI), central line-associated bloodstream infections (CLABSI), falls, pressure ulcers, venous thromboembolism (VTE), and other subjects.
+The HHS Action Plan to Prevent Healthcare-Associated Infections is also a major nationwide safety initiative associated with the NQS goals.11